Noordicsea/AI-Snapshot-Analysis/README.md

     Pytesseract
     Requests

-Configuration
+# Configuration

-!!!Ensure that you have set the OpenAI API key in your environment variables for the application to function correctly.!!!
+Ensure that you have set the OpenAI API key in your environment variables for the application to function correctly!
+Make sure to add pytesseract to your Systems environment variables!

 # Contributing
 Contributions to AI-Snapshot-Analysis are welcome.
 Please fork the repository and submit a pull request with your proposed changes.